logo

 Radiology Technologist Schools and Careers in Kentucky

-This guide to radiologic technologist and technician schools in Kentucky will help you find key information that you can use to compare schools and make an informed decision on the best school for you.
-Kentucky’s colleges and universities offer a range of programs in general radiologic technology as well as specialty radiologic technology like computed tomography (CT).
+This guide to radiologic technologist and technician schools in Kentucky will help you find information you can use to compare schools and make an informed decision on the best school for you.
+Kentucky’s colleges and universities offer a range of programs in general radiologic technology as well as specialties like Computed Tomography (CT).
 You may also find that online radiologic technologist and technician schools offer comparable courses of study with additional benefits such as flexibility in attending classes and completing assignments and reduced travel times.
 Read about the difference between radiology technologists and radiology technicians.
 Find out more about your career options and radiologic technologist schools in Kentucky by reading below, where you will find a table of rad tech programs, student reviews, and more.

 Quick Facts

-• There are 14 colleges and universities with radiologic technology degree programs in Kentucky.1
+- There are 14 not-for-profit colleges and universities with radiologic technology degree programs in Kentucky.1

 Table of Contents